jspecify/jspecify/docs/docs/whether.md

 Kotlin compiler interprets unannotated Java dependencies as having [platform types](https://kotlinlang.org/docs/java-interop.html#null-safety-and-platform-types), relaxing some of the nullness checks Kotlin otherwise performs.
-However, the compiler does understand JSpecify annotations and is able to use them to make Kotlin code see null-safe types when calling into Java code.
+However, the compiler understands JSpecify annotations and is able to use them to make Kotlin code see null-safe types when calling into Java code.
 The Kotlin compiler correctly interprets `@Nullable` and `@NullMarked` starting at version 1.8.20, `@NonNull` starting at 2.0.0, and `@NullUnmarked` coming in 2.0.20.